 For technology leaders, the first step in prioritization is identifying which IT processes are most essential to business success.
 Many important goals are often complex, and also demand long-term plans to drive meaningful change.
-Jody Eddy, CIO for Boston Scientific, told us about some of her most important objectives when she spoke with the National CIO Review earlier this year.
+Jody Eddy, CIO for Boston Scientific, told us about some of her most important objectives when she spoke with the National CIO Review.
 She told us that “We are in process of overhauling the IT structure, legacy systems, and transitioning from simply being order takers to being recognized as trusted partners and a competitive advantage to Boston Scientific.”
 Eddy’s example is just one of many, but it’s clear that she started with the most central concern (developing the IT team into a business partner) and then moved into more ambitious goals to better prepare her organization for the future.

 Another, less obvious part of prioritization is deciding which active goals should receive the most consideration.
 Even within goals that technology leaders decide to pursue first, some objectives are more important than others and it’s important to delegate resources and time appropriately.
-Kevin Neifert argued for this type of prioritization in an interview for the Enterprisers Project.
+Kevin Neifert argued for this type of prioritization in an interview for The Enterprisers Project.
 He claimed, “When IT tries to get an A in everything, it means we’re not focused on things that align with our company’s most critical business goals.”
 Neifert’s analysis is sound – IT teams often must complete more tasks than they have the resources for, even after narrowing lists substantially.
 In many cases, some goals can survive with minimal time and resource investment, an acceptable outcome if leaders complete their critical objectives.

 Development and Culture